digital-asset/daml-finance/docs/README.md

 # Daml Finance Documentation

-The Daml Finance documentation is hosted on the [docs.daml.com](https://github.com/digital-asset/docs.daml.com) repository.
+The Daml Finance documentation is hosted in the [docs.daml.com](https://github.com/digital-asset/docs.daml.com) repository.
 However, the code documentation and relevant code snippets are built in this repository and shipped to the rest of the docs via an `assembly` artifact.